particle-iot/docs/src/content/troubleshooting/faqs/general-knowledge/pricing-faq.md

 ## How Can I Determine What Plan I Belong To?

-If you are a **current customer,** Particle will reach out via email to notify you of the status of your account.
-If you haven’t heard from us, please check your Spam folder and then contact support via a support ticket ([support.particle.io](https://support.particle.io)).
-Particle’s new pricing model allows developers to use our products free with no charges for up to 100 devices and 100k Data Operations.

-Many of our existing users will belong to the Free Plan.
-We will email those customers whose current practices exceed the Sandbox limits about the process of moving to the Growth Plan.
-Enterprise Plan Customers will be in touch with their Customer Success Manager directly with more information.

-If you are a new customer, we encourage you to start developing within the free Sandbox.
-You will be able to see your monthly usage on the billing page in our Console ([console.particle.io](https://console.particle.io)) and if you cross the thresholds of usage, our UI will provide you with a warning.
+You can find your plan in billing page in our Console ([console.particle.io](https://console.particle.io)) and if you cross the thresholds of usage, our UI will provide you with a warning.

 ## How Can I Sign Up For The Growth Plan?